mrilikecoding/nyan-pytest/README.md

 # Nyan Pytest

-> Nyan Cat has always existed to bring happiness to people everywhere.

-_PRGuitarman - creator of NyanCat_

-> Everybody...
-Everybody...
-Everybody wants to be a CAT!

-_The Aristocats_

 A delightful [nyan-cat](https://www.youtube.com/watch?v=2yJgwwDcgV8i) inspired pytest plugin that displays test results with a colorful nyan cat animation and rainbow trail.

-Nyan Cat is a delightful cat with a poptart body flying through space!
-What could be finer?

 ```
 ====================================================================≈≈≈≈≈≈╭━━━━━━━━━━━━╮